 Recent grads should sign up for KU Career Connections through the University Career Center.
 This tool is specially designed for graduates entering the work force.

 LinkedIn® features a powerful new Alumni Tool that shows where KU alumni live and work and what they do.

 Find a Mentor

 The KU Alumni Mentor Network is a professional networking program designed to connect members of the KU Alumni Association or student members of the Student Alumni Association with volunteer mentors.

 Career Tips and Articles

-Check out the Career/Life category in the News section of our site, where we share the latest articles and tips related to the working world.
+Check out the Career articles in the News section of our site, where we share alumni stories, tips and professional event highlights.